Criminal Defenses to Money Laundering in Kansas

-Adds Monnat: “[Money laundering] be complex, where you’ve got billions of drug-dealer dollars and you’ve put them in safe places, and you’ve got all kinds of shell corporations and international transactions involved.
-But a lot of simple things that friends, and girlfriends and boyfriends, are asked to do can be money laundering, too. … We see it all the time in drug cases, in embezzlement cases.
+Adds Monnat: “[Money laundering] can be complex, where you’ve got billions of drug-dealer dollars and you’ve put them in safe places, and you’ve got all kinds of shell corporations and international transactions involved.
+But a lot of simple things that friends, or girlfriends and boyfriends, are asked to do can be money laundering, too… We see it all the time in drug cases and embezzlement cases.
 The people go, ‘Why am I charged with money laundering?’
 And the answer is: You put it in a bank under a false name to save it for yourself and conceal the fact that you were committing the crime of embezzlement.”

 For more information on this area of law, see our overviews of white collar crime, criminal defense and federal crimes.

 What do I do next?Enter your location below to get connected with a qualified attorney today.

 Attorney directory searches